sunriseapps/imagesorcery-mcp/README.md

 7. "Add text 'Hello World' at position (50,50) and 'Copyright 2023' at the bottom right corner of my image 'photo.jpg'"
 8. "Draw a red rectangle from (50,50) to (150,100) and a filled blue rectangle from (200,150) to (300,250) on my image 'photo.jpg'"
 9. "Find all dogs in my image 'photo.jpg' with a confidence threshold of 0.4"
+10. "Extract text from my image 'document.jpg' using OCR with English language"

 ## Contributing